wiloon/blog/content/post/archive-1/2013-05-15-asp-net-session-2.md

 * waitStatus must be 0 or PROPAGATE.
 Indicate that we

-* need a signal, but don&#8217;t park yet.
+* need a signal, but don't park yet.
 Caller will need to

 * retry to make sure it cannot acquire before parking.